EtoileScintillante/opengl-drone-shooter/README.md

     cmake --build .
     ```

-3. Run the Game (executable not in build dir)
+4. Run the Game (executable not in build dir)

     ```bash
     ./Drone-Shooter
     ```

-## Evolution of the game
+## Evolution of the Game
 During the development I regularly uploaded videos to YouTube to keep track of the progress I made.

 - [12 Sept.
 2022](https://youtu.be/qpYmfjfTjCA) Minecraft scenery (starting point)